Canada at the Summer Olympics

-Canada has competed at 28 Summer Olympic Games, missing only the inaugural 1896 Summer Olympics and the boycotted 1980 Summer Olympics.
-This count includes the 1906 Olympic Games, deemed unofficial 43 years after they were held (Canada won gold and silver).
+Canada has competed at 27 Summer Olympic Games, missing only the inaugural 1896 Summer Olympics and the boycotted 1980 Summer Olympics.
+This count includes the 1906 Olympic Games, deemed unofficial 43 years after they were held (Canada won a gold and silver medal).
 The nation made its debut at the 1900 Summer Olympics.
 Canada competes under the IOC country code CAN.

 Hosted games

 Canada has hosted the Summer Olympic Games once, in 1976 in Montreal, Quebec.